SEC Virtual Conference: An Accounting & Reporting Update for Public Companies

 8:45 – 10:15 AM

 Discover the latest initiatives that the SEC's Division of Enforcement is targeting, what factors trigger investigations and enforcement actions, and the possible outcomes.
-You will also hear about numerous examples of enforcement situations in order to best avoid potential complications.
+By analyzing real life SEC enforcement cases, you will learn best practices for how to avoid being a target.
 In this session, we will cover:

 • Sources of Investigations